-Generally, if you are age 65 and over or disabled and made your Medicare selections for the first time, you can make plan selections or changes to your current Medicare coverage only during the Annual Election Period which will be from October 15 through December 7) if you already made your initial Medicare selection.
-During this time you can select a new Medicare health and/or prescription drug plan for the next calendar year.
+Generally, you can only make changes during the Annual Election Period (October 15 through December 7) if you already made your initial Medicare selection.
+During this time, you can select a new Medicare health and/or prescription drug plan for the next calendar year.

-Generally, you may not make any other changes during the year unless you meet certain special exceptions for a Special Election Period (SEP).
-These exceptions include moving out of the plan's service area or newly becoming eligible for Medicare.
+You can’t make any other changes during the year unless you’re newly becoming eligible for Medicare or meet certain special exceptions and receive a Special Election Period (SEP).
+These exceptions include moving out of the plan's service area or losing your employer coverage.

 What's the difference between traditional Medicare and Medicare prescription drug coverage?

-Original Medicare — Parts A and B — helps cover hospitalization, outpatient medical services, and limited prescription drug coverage.
-The Medicare Prescription Drug Program (Part D) provides individuals with prescription drug benefit coverage.
+Original Medicare (Parts A and B) helps cover hospitalization, outpatient medical services, and limited prescription drug coverage.
+Part D provides individuals with prescription drug benefit coverage only.

 Does my Medicare Advantage plan cover hospice?

 Yes.
 You may receive care from any Medicare-certified hospice program.
 Original Medicare will pay the hospice provider for the Medicare covered services you receive.
 Your hospice doctor can be a network provider or an out-of-network provider.